 The incorporation of RTC and monitoring instrumentation will provide an increased understanding of operation and a better control on a real time basis, and the optimization of flows in the system and to the treatment plants.
 This will also provide opportunities to enhance the public notification system.
-A feasibility study of the requirements for RTC incorporation is planned for end of 2020 or early 2021 which will be ahead of the CSO Master Plan schedule.
+A feasibility study of the requirements for RTC incorporation is planned for 2021 which will be ahead of the CSO Master Plan schedule.